Best Face Masks to Protect Against Coronavirus

 Surgical Masks

-Face masks will help prevent contracting and transmitting coronavirus.
+Face masks help to prevent contracting and transmitting coronavirus disease.
 In fact, any form of covering over your face will be effective.
 Coronavirus is spread through inhalation or contact with droplets of the virus.
 Wearing a face mask will prevent a large percentage of droplets from entering the respiratory system.
 Whilst masks are unable to provide 100% protection, they will most certainly reduce the risk of infection.

-Practising social distancing can reduce the transmission of COVID-19.
+Practising social distancing can reduce the transmission of covid.
 Regularly washing your hands and avoiding touching your face will also help to reduce transmission of virus droplets.
-Wearing disposable gloves when going into public places and using hand sanitiser throughout the day is good practise.
+Wearing disposable gloves when going into public places and using hand sanitiser throughout the day is good practice.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.